nova-pkgs/python/Doc/tutorial/whatnow.rst

 * https://docs.python.org:  Fast access to Python's  documentation.

-* https://pypi.org: The Python Package Index, previously also nicknamed the Cheese Shop [#]_, is an index of user-created Python modules that are available for download.
+* https://pypi.org: The Python Package Index, previously also nicknamed the Cheese Shop, is an index of user-created Python modules that are available for download.
 Once you begin releasing code, you can register it here so that others can find it.